-- The U.S. Department of Energy's (DOE) Better Buildings Smart Labs Accelerator program has created the new Smart Labs Toolkit.
+- The U.S. Department of Energy's (DOE) Better Buildings Smart Labs Accelerator program has created the Smart Labs Toolkit.
 The free toolkit provides step-by-step guidance to help organizations achieve more sustainable, efficient, and safe laboratories.
 Resources are available through the Toolkit to help lab owners and users plan, assess, optimize, and manage a Smart Lab.
+Watch a short video about Smart Labs to learn more.

-- In their latest blog post, Labconscious interviewed I2SL member and Utility Working Group chair, Steve Miller.
+- In one of their blog posts, Labconscious interviewed I2SL member, Steve Miller.
 Read the interview and learn how to empower scientists to move toward sustainability in their labs.

-- In partnership with the Better Buildings Smart Lab Accelerator, I2SL is offering a webinar series to encourage people to continue improving safety and efficiency in laboratories.
+- In partnership with the Better Buildings Smart Lab Accelerator, I2SL offered a webinar series to encourage people to continue improving safety and efficiency in laboratories.
 View the webinar recording for the final webinar in the series and learn from Jim Coogan about building automation system best practices.

-- As a result of this global pandemic, we may see a shift in how designers and engineers create research spaces.
+- As a result of the global COVID-19 pandemic, we may see a shift in how designers and engineers create research spaces.
 B+H Advance Strategy shared an article with I2SL about how to design the next generation of high-tech, cutting-edge laboratories.
 Read more in Team Science: Designing for Research in the Information Age.